 3. Be okay with recommending a competitor.

-Are you still reading, or did I lose you?
+Are you still reading?
+You read the subheading right.
 For many salespeople, the thought of turning a hot lead over to a competitor triggers an allergic reaction.
 But, connecting a prospect with a provider that will ultimately serve them better than you is actually in your and your company’s best interest.
 The last thing you want is for a client to fully engage with you only to discover it’s a bad fit.
 On average, men tell 21 people when they’ve had a poor experience (women tell 10 people).

 In 2020, work to enhance the interactions you have with clients and prospects by becoming an active listener.
 You’ll be surprised how much doing so injects richer meaning into your work.
 You may even discover that you’re selling more by selling less.